 Why Are Ceramic Ferrules Essential For Stud Welding?

 Without ceramic ferrules, the drawn arc process wouldn’t be effective and welds wouldn’t be as strong.
-To understand why, it’s important to know how drawn arc stud welding works.
+To understand why, it’s important to know how drawn arc stud welding works, as well as the different types of arc welding that can be used.

 Drawn Arc Welding